In Plain Site - FOCUS FEST

 all day

-Future Visions Foam Relief Printing with the Odds and Ends Project
+Future Visions Foam Relief Printing with Clara Pitt and Simone Lassar

 Create foam relief prints from recycled materials about your visions of a climate positive future.
 Your print will join others on a large scale communal printed quilt.